na-na-hi/renget/archive/sfbf5.md

 \>with the aid of law enforcement, the reporter and their monstie track them to their hideout and burst through the door to a startling sight
 \>dozens upon dozens of Raths tied up in various positions, some used for pleasure, some BEING pleasured, many, many more being milked of their talon poison
 \>a vicious melee ensues, the Malzeno hybrids defending their turf, the air filled with clouds of Qurios and frantic Raths that managed to get loose in the chaos
-\>but when the dust settles, many end up being led out in wirebug zipties, the dozens of Rathaloses wrapped in blankets and being soothed by professional caretakers
+\>but when the dust settles, many end up being led out in wirebug zipties, the dozens of Rathaloses wrapped in blankets and being soothed by professional caretakers%%

 =============================================

-\>Be Hunter, chasing down the Anjanath that you've been tasked with capturing along with the others in your party
+%darkgreen%\>Be Hunter, chasing down the Anjanath that you've been tasked with capturing along with the others in your party
 \>Something crashes into the ground in the middle of the group
 \>Your heart drops
 \>Malzeno